Atlantia’s M&A treasure chest has use-by date

 The obvious way to redeploy the proceeds would be for Atlantia to expand its portfolio of infrastructure assets, which include Rome and Nice airports and toll road manager Abertis.
 With European airport traffic languishing 80% below pre-pandemic levels in the first quarter of 2021 and owners uncertain about the prospects for a full recovery, Atlantia could try to snap up assets.
 For example, the Greek government earmarked a 30% stake in Athens International Airport for privatisation back in 2019.
 Yet most sellers will wait for better times.

 Toll road concessions, which offer steady returns, are another option.
 Abertis, which chiefly operates in southern Europe and Latin America, expanded into the United States last year.
-Atlantia could also add to its 15% stake in 7 billion euro Getlink, which operates the English Channel tunnel.
-Yet it’s bound to face competition from investors such as Blackstone or Macquarie and infrastructure rivals like builder ACS.
+Atlantia could also add to its 15% stake in 7 billion euro Getlink (GETP.PA), which operates the English Channel tunnel.
+Yet it’s bound to face competition from investors such as Blackstone (BX.N) or Macquarie (MQG.AX) and infrastructure rivals like builder ACS (ACS.MC).

 Bertazzo’s third M&A option is to beef up Telepass, Atlantia’s motorway payment system operator.
 Adding car- or bike-sharing capabilities would capitalise on the shift to sustainable mobility.
 Yet Telepass’s business is comparatively small and any investments would be riskier than Atlantia’s core business.